intel/intel-extension-for-pytorch/examples/gpu/llm/fine-tuning/Llama2/README.md

 ### Fine-tuning on multi-GPU

 **Note**:
-The default `fsdp_config.yml` is set with 1 machine with 4 cards 8 tiles, If you are using different setting, please change the `num_process` accordingly.
+The default `fsdp_config.yml` is set with 1 machine with 4 cards 8 tiles, If you are using different setting, please change the `num_processes: 8` accordingly.
+For example, to use 8 cards 16 tiles, the line in `fsdp_config.yml` should be changed to `num_processes: 16`.

 #### Full-finetuning